souravt/cowin/README.md

 - [x] Develop working APIs for registration, search for available slots and slot booking
 - [x] Build, Deploy and Run
 - [x] Build performance test suit to benchmark performance
-- [] Isolate services to scale
-- [] Redis and messaging integration
+- [] Redis integration
 - [] Messaging integration
 - [] Add Authentication
 - [x] Logging
 - [] Error handling
 - [] Notification confirmation
+- [] Isolate services to scale

 ## Performance Test Results

 While developing this application and ensuring basics like unit testing, static code analysis and consistent application architecture, once of the most crucial aspect is ability to scale and perform without any performance degradation.

-A performance test suite using JMeter is designed upfront to continuously validation.
+A performance test suite using JMeter is designed up-front for continuous validation.

 ### Goals :